Weiyang, Xi'an: Site of Epang Palace

-The site of Epang Palace is ruins left from the very first power-centralized dynasty – Qin Dynasty.
+The site of Epang Palace is ruins left from the very first power-centralized dynasty – the Qin dynasty.
 The Epang Palace, together with the Great Wall, the Mausoleum of the First Qin Emperor (the Terracotta Army), and the Expressway of Qin, is marked as "Qin Shi Huang's Four Major Projects".
 The building process of the palace was started in 212 B.C..
-However, after five years of construction, the palace was left unfinished due to the sudden downfall of the Qin Dynasty in 206 B.C..
+However, after five years of construction, the palace was left unfinished due to the sudden downfall of the Qin dynasty in 206 B.C..
 This site was listed in the first batch of Chinese national key cultural relics protection sites in 1961 by the State Council of the People's Republic of China.
 According to archaeological researches, the palace had the length of around 4,167 ft, the width of 1,398 ft, the height of 23–30 feet (7–9 m), and the area of 134.4 acres (544,000 m2).
 The ruins of the palace was deemed by UNESCO in 1992 to be ranked first in the world's palace buildings and belongs to the Wonders of the World.
 The ancient Chinese ode to the Epang Palace (阿房宫赋) also narrates the story of this historical relic.

 Site of Daming Palace

 The site of Daming Palace is mostly located in Weiyang district with a small part extending into the Xincheng District.
-It is the ruins of the largest palace in the capital city Chang'an of Tang Dynasty.
+It is the ruins of the largest palace in the capital city Chang'an of the Tang dynasty.
 According to archaeological researches, the palace had a trapezoidal flat plan: the east palace wall has 7,579 ft in length, the west wall has 7,402 ft, the south wall has 5,492 ft, and the north wall has 3,724 ft.
 It was listed in the first batch of Chinese national key cultural relics protection sites in 1961 by the State Council of the People's Republic of China.
 The ruins was reconstructed into a National Heritage Park in 2010.
 At Jun 22nd, 2014, the site of Daming Palace was added into the World Heritage List.

 Han Chang'an City Site

-The site of Han Dynasty's capital Chang'an is one of the Chinese ancient capital sites that has the largest size, the most complete preservation, the most abundant ruins, and significant historical importance.
+The site of Han dynasty's capital Chang'an is one of the Chinese ancient capital sites that has the largest size, the most complete preservation, the most abundant ruins, and significant historical importance.
 In 200 B.C., the Changle Palace finished reconstruction.
 In 199 B.C., the Weiyang Palace was built to its initial size.
 From 194 B.C. to 190 B.C., the city wall was constructed.
 The whole site has the area of 18,533 acres (75 square kilometers).
 It was listed among the first batch of Chinese national key cultural relics protection sites in 1961 by the State Council of the People's Republic of China.